tindandelion/tindandelion.github.io/_drafts/bridge-pattern.md

 ---
 layout: post
-title: Bridge Pattern implemented
+title: Bridge design pattern, implemented in Swing
 ---

+I've been working with Java Swing framework lately a lot.
+While doing my daily work, I tried hard to find a subject I'd like to discuss with my fellow teammates.
+It took me a while to realize that what I was looking at is an interesting application of a *Bridge* design pattern; the pattern I remembered by name, but always had problems remembering the specifics.

+# The problem

-Let's take a closer look on a checkbox.
+Let's take a closer look at a checkbox.
 In Swing, it is represented by a class, conveniently named `JCheckBox`.
 It is not a lonely one: it is a part of a big family.
 It has a sibling, `JRadioButton`, and they both inherit from `JToggleButton`, which represents a button that can have 2 states. `JToggleButton`